puneettalwar/gamlss.shiny/README.md

 # gamlss.shiny

-The current version of GAMLSS toolbox can be used to
+The current version of GAMLSS shiny toolbox can be used to

           - fit basic GAMLSS models
           - identify fit distribution family for the dependent variables